Artech House

 Artech House (a.k.a.
-Artech House Publishers) is a publisher of professional scientific and engineering books.
-It located in London, United Kingdom and Norwood, Massachusetts, United States.
+Artech House Publishers) is an American book publisher of professional scientific and engineering books.
+It is located in Norwood, Massachusetts, United States and has its European office in London, United Kingdom.

 Artech House is a subsidiary of Horizon House Publications, Inc.

 Topics published

 Artech specializes in books about microwaves and radar, GNSS, power engineering, space engineering, electronic warfare, signal processing, and other communications-related topics.